6 Sources

 Copy Link

-NVIDIA's upcoming N1X SoC, featuring ARM CPU and Blackwell GPU cores, shows promising performance in early benchmarks, potentially rivaling discrete GPUs and outperforming current integrated solutions.
+Nvidia's upcoming N1X AI PC processor, featuring ARM CPU and Blackwell GPU cores, has been spotted in benchmarks, showcasing impressive performance that rivals dedicated GPUs and outperforms existing integrated solutions.

 Source: Wccftech